jacksoncouse/jacksoncouse.github.io/_posts/2015-01-01-hello-again-world.md

 ---
 layout: post
-title: Rebuilt Website
+title: Hello Again, World
-hook: welcome to my new website
+hook: New Home, New Design
 keywords: test,new
 ---